 The table on the following page shows the total value of the requests for assistance, and the progress in approving funding for each of the RSCs.
-As of December 31, 2021, Funding Agreements have been negotiated with proponents of all but one of the approved projects.
+As of December 31, 2022, Funding Agreements have been negotiated with proponents of all the approved projects.